 1929 Wheat Penny Value Guides

 The final year of the Roaring Twenties produced three fascinating wheat penny variants, each bearing witness to America’s last moments of economic prosperity before the Great Depression transformed the nation.
-Production across Philadelphia, Denver, and San Francisco facilities created distinctly different collecting opportunities, from the massive Philadelphia output to Denver’s notably smaller contribution.
+Production across Philadelphia, Denver, and San Francisco created distinctly different collecting opportunities, from Philadelphia’s massive output to Denver’s notably smaller contribution.

 1929 Wheat Penny Types: